qgis/QGIS-Documentation/source/grass_integration/grass_integration.rst

 .. index::
    single:GRASS;table editing

 The :guilabel:`Table` tab provides information about the database table for a given 'layer'.
-Here you can add new columns to an existing attribute table, or create a new database table for a new GRASS vector layer (see Section :ref:`sec_creating_new_grass_vectors`).
+Here you can add new columns to an existing attribute table, or create a new database table for a new GRASS vector layer (see Section :ref:`creating_new_grass_vectors`).

 .. _figure_grass_digitizing_5:
 .. figure:: img/en/grass_digitizing_table.png